Present Moment builds digital wellbeing through participatory, relational engagement.

 is a researcher investigating the social impact of AI systems, leveraging both computational data analytics and digital ethnography to create concrete accounts beyond performance metrics.

-Have an idea, request for collaboration, or just want to say hello?
+Have an idea, request for services or collaboration, or just want to say hello?

 Please fill out the form below, and we’ll get back to you as soon as we can!
 Or email us at hello@presentmoment.tech